 Artist's statement from the 'Motion from Stillness' exhibition'

-Because I am fascinated by the body language of people, and animals, I strive to represent this boldly and as fearlessly as I can: Life encompasses movement, music, bearing, joy, love, passion, compassion, melancholy, it is there to be seen, even in landscapes, and so it has been my intention to capture these qualities as I perceive them in any particular subject.
+Because I am fascinated by the body language of people and animals, I strive to represent this boldly and as fearlessly as I can in my work: Life encompasses movement, music, bearing, joy, love, passion, compassion, melancholy, it is there to be seen, even in landscapes and so it has been my intention to capture these qualities as I perceive them in any particular subject.

-In the end my painting is not simply about the dancer or bull, its not the subject alone, but the purity of line, the absence of line, the emergence of form from light and shade, emotion from colour and attitude, and of course…motion from stillness.
+In the end my paintings are not simply about the subject alone, but the purity of line, the absence of line, the emergence of form from light and shade, emotion from colour and attitude and of course…motion from stillness.